 Background

 The Affirmation of Commitments is a 2009 bilateral agreement between the U.S. Government and ICANN.
-After the IANA agreement is terminated, the Affirmation of Commitments will become the next target for elimination since it would be the last remaining aspect of a unique U.S. Government role with ICANN.
+After the IANA agreement is terminated, the Affirmation of Commitments will become the next target for termination since it would be the last remaining aspect of a unique U.S. Government role with ICANN.

-Elimination of the Affirmation of Commitments as a separate agreement would be a simple matter for a post-transition ICANN, since the Affirmation of Commitments can be terminated by either party with just 120-days’ notice.
+Termination of the Affirmation of Commitments as a separate agreement would be a simple matter for a post-transition ICANN, since the Affirmation of Commitments can be terminated by either party with just 120-days’ notice.
 The CCWG-Accountability evaluated the contingency of ICANN unilaterally withdrawing from the Affirmation of Commitments in Stress Test 14, as described below.